JsamsIvyTech/Blockchain-Ledger/README.md

-# tZERO Practice: Tokenized Asset Ledger API
+# Blockchain Practice: Tokenized Asset Ledger API

 A high-performance, API-first backend service built to simulate the lifecycle of digital assets, focusing on secure settlement and immutable transaction logging.